Graceland: History

-Priscilla Beaulieu lived at Graceland for five years before she and Presley married in Las Vegas, Nevada, on May 1, 1967.
-Their daughter Lisa Marie Presley was born on February 1, 1968, and spent the first years of her life on the estate.
-After her parents divorced in 1972, her mother moved with the girl to California.
+Priscilla Presley and Elvis married in Las Vegas, Nevada, on May 1, 1967.
+Their daughter Lisa Marie Presley was born on February 1, 1968, and lived the first years of her life on the estate.
+After her parents divorced in 1972, her mother moved with Lisa to California.
 Every year around Christmas, Lisa Marie Presley and all her family would go to Graceland to celebrate Christmas together.
 Lisa Marie often returned to Graceland for visits.

 When Elvis toured, staying in hotels, "the rooms would be remodeled in advance of his arrival, so as to make the same configurations of space as he had at home – the Graceland mansion.
 His furniture would arrive, and he could unwind after his performances in surroundings which were completely familiar and comforting."
 'The Jungle Room' was described as being "an example of particularly lurid kitsch."